cert-manager/website/content/docs/installation/best-practice.md

 By default the cert-manager webhook Deployment has 1 replica, but in production you should use 3 or more.
-If the cert-manager webhook is unavailable, all API operations on cert-manager custom resources will fail, and this will disrupt any software that creates, updates or deletes cert-manager custom resources.
+If the cert-manager webhook is unavailable, all API operations on cert-manager custom resources will fail, and this will disrupt any software that creates, updates or deletes cert-manager custom resources, and it may cause other disruptions to your cluster.
-So it is *especially* important to keep at least one replica of the cert-manager webhook running at all times.
+So it is *especially* important to keep at multiple replicas of the cert-manager webhook running at all times.

 > ℹ️ By contrast, if there is only a single replica of the cert-manager controller, there is less risk of disruption.
 > For example, if the Node hosting the single cert-manager controller manager Pod is drained,